Updated: a day ago

 I consider myself very lucky to get on with my relatives but not everyone can.
 Old family feuds, brake ups and unresolved issues can all bubble back up to the surface when you meet up with people you would rather not be around but feel you have to.

 Spend your time with the people that you love.
 If your friends are more of a family to you than your relatives then make time for yourself with them.
-Organise a social get together, it doesn’t have to be flash or cost anything.
-Get them to bring a bottle or some mince pies and you provide the chairs and music.
+Organise a virtual social get together, it doesn’t have to be flash or cost anything.
+Get them to think of new virtual games, quizzes that work online with you.

 Make sure you give each other a huge hug too.
 Did you know that if you give or receive a prolonged hug you promote the release of a hormone called oxytocin, which can lower your blood pressure, slow your heart rate and improve your mood.
 If you hug for just 20 seconds a day it can lower your stress levels reducing the chances of future burn-out significantly.
-Therapeutic touch therapies such as Reflexology work in a similar way.
+If you can't hug in person you can give yourself and relatives a virtual hug.
+Try crossing your arms over in front of you.
+Your opposite hand on each shoulder.
+Using a light touch, stroke down your arms from your shoulders down to your wrists.
+Therapeutic touch therapies such as Reflexology work in a very similar way.
 Fancy that!

 Tip 4 - Make a MOVE OUTSIDE for a WALK to BE in NATURE